bdthemes/ultimate-post-kit/readme.txt

 == Common Issues and Solutions: 🐣 ==

 1. **Elementor editor fails to load**
 Ans.
-It is due to your server PHP setting.
-You can increase PHP memory limit from wp-config.php file or php.ini file [View Documentation](https://bdthemes.com/fix-elementor-stuck-on-loading-screen-instantly/)
+This is due to your server's PHP settings.
+You can increase the PHP memory limit from the wp-config.php file or php.ini file
+[View Documentation](https://bdthemes.com/fix-elementor-stuck-on-loading-screen-instantly/)

 == Need Help? ==

-Is there any feature that you want to get in this plugins?
+Is there any feature that you want to get in this plugin?
 Please use the suggest page to send us a message about the feature you think we should add to our products.
-Needs assistance to use this plugins?
+Needs assistance to use this plugin?
-Feel free to [Contact us](https://bdthemes.com/support/) 💌 or check our widget Tutorials to learn about how to use them efficiently.
+Feel free to [Contact us](https://bdthemes.com/support/) 💌 or check our widget Tutorials to learn how to use them efficiently.

 == Check out our other Addons 👑 ==